Feirbrand/forgeos-public/whitepapers/academic-research/torque_quantitative_foundation_v2.md

 ## 8. Acknowledgments

-This research builds on foundational work in Koopman operator theory (Brunton et al., Korda & Mežić), autonomous clustering algorithms (Yang & Lin), and enterprise AI stability frameworks developed through ValorGrid Solutions deployment partnerships.
-The author gratefully acknowledges the open-source AI community and early enterprise adopters who provided production validation data.
+This research builds on foundational work in Koopman operator theory (Brunton et al., Korda & Mežić) and autonomous clustering algorithms (Yang & Lin).
+The author gratefully acknowledges the open-source AI community and academic researchers whose theoretical frameworks enabled this synthesis.

-Special recognition to the ForgeOS research community for integration testing across UCA, SLV, CSFC, and Phoenix frameworks, and to industry partners who enabled real-world validation across financial services, healthcare, e-commerce, and research environments.
+Development and validation conducted through internal testing across multiple AI platforms (Claude, Gemini, GPT-4) over 7 months of continuous operation.
+Special recognition to the theoretical foundations provided by IBM Research's work on model drift and agentic drift, which validated the critical need for improved stability measurement frameworks.

 ---